PrincetonUniversity/DeepSpecDB/memmgr/README.txt

 spec_malloc.v - specs for mmap, munmap, malloc, free, and internal subroutines verif_*.v - body lemmas

-verif_malloc_large
+malloc_shares.v - lemmas and definitions about (comp Ews), also other stuff only needed for splittable token

-mmSplitToken - tag for version with splittable malloc_token; incomplete and set aside
+mmSplitToken: tag for version with splittable malloc_token; incomplete and set aside